NMAT 2021 Preparation StrategyAnisha Mukhija

 Strategy for Language skills section: Good command on vocabulary is a must to solve the questions quickly and save some time, which can then be used for solving RC passages.
-Try to solve the RC passages at the end of the section after attempting the rest, or might get stuck solving passage for the entire 22 minutes.
-Also, work hard on learning new words, you will find plenty of antonyms synonyms based questions.
+Try to solve the RC passages at the end of the section after attempting the rest, or might get stuck solving the passage for the entire 22 minutes.
+Also, work hard on learning new words, you will find plenty of antonyms synonyms-based questions.

 Quantitative Skills : (36 questions with a duration of 52 minutes)